I Want To...

 In many protocols, multiple blood draws are an important part of collecting and analyzing data.
 To help prevent problems associated with multiple blood collections, guidelines have been developed regarding the amount and frequency of blood collection.
 The aim of these guidelines is to reduce the risk of research related anemia, etc. and the affects these can have on experimental results.

 There are several references that suggest the maximum amount of blood that can safely be drawn at a single survival blood draw is 1% of the animal’s body weight.
 If kilograms are used for the calculation, the volume result will be in liters.
-To convert to mls, multiply the final answer by 1000.
+To convert liters to mls, multiply the final answer by 1000.
 For example, a 25kg baboon can safely have 0.25 liters (or 250mls) of blood drawn at a single blood draw (1% or 0.01 x 25 = 0.25).
 If grams are used for the calculation, the volume result will be in milliliters.
 For example, a 200 gram rat can safely have 2 mls of blood drawn at a single blood draw (200 x 0.01 = 2).

 If the recommended maximum blood draw is performed, there are several published suggestions on how much time should elapse between blood draws ranging from 2 weeks to 4 weeks.
 It only takes about 24 hours for the blood volume to be restored, but it can take a lot longer for the erythrocytes, platelets, coagulation factors, etc. to be replenished.
-If the maximum amount of blood is drawn on one occasion, we recommend waiting about 3 weeks between blood draws to reduce the risk of anemia or other abnormalities.
+If the maximum amount of blood is drawn on one occasion, we recommend waiting 3 weeks between blood draws to reduce the risk of anemia or other abnormalities.
 For experiments that do not require the suggested maximum blood draw, blood can safely be drawn more frequently.
 The opposite also applies.
 If an experiment requires that blood is drawn and analyzed at certain time points, the guidelines can help determine the safe amount of blood that can be drawn at each time point.